CZ-NIC/run-or-raise/README.md

 <Super>r,gnome-terminal,,
 ```

-If you want to be sure that your browser won't be focused when you're on the page having "gnome-terminal" in the title, you may want to match running application by `wm_class = Gnome-terminal` on Ubuntu 17.10 or by `wm_class = gnome-terminal-server` on Arch... just check yourself by Alt+F2/lg/Windows everytime wm_class is needed.
+If you want to be sure that your browser won't be focused when you're on the page having "gnome-terminal" in the title, you may want to match running application by `wm_class = Gnome-terminal` on Ubuntu 17.10 or by `wm_class = gnome-terminal-server` on Arch... just check yourself by Alt+F2/lg/Windows everytime `wm_class` is needed.

 ```
 <Super>r,gnome-terminal,Gnome-terminal,
 ```

-You may use **regular expressions** in title or wm_class.
+You may use **regular expressions** in `title` or `wm_class`.
 Just put the expression between slashes.
 E.g. to jump to pidgin conversation window you may use this line
-(that mean any windows of wm_class Pidgin, not containing the title Buddy List)"
+(that mean any windows of `wm_class` Pidgin, not containing the title Buddy List)"

 ```
 <Super>KP_1,pidgin,Pidgin,/^((?!Buddy List).)*$/